 CATCh does not discriminate on the basis of gender, race, sexual preference, or disability.
 That said, students with disabilities or any special needs are asked to contact CATCh before registering for a course so that we can ensure the best possible class experience.

 Students that have registered for a course and are unable to attend some or all of the classes should notify the instructor immediately.
 Refunds will be given for students who wish to withdraw at least 8 days prior to the first class.
 All other withdrawals will be given credit towards another course.

 Students who have registered for a course and wish to transfer to a different session of the same course may do so at no charge, provided they have not attended more than 2 classes of their current course.

 Students who have attended 3 or more classes may transfer to another session of the same course with a prorated charge.

 Advancement in course levels is not automatic.
 Students pass a class when they meet attendance requirements and/or their instructor assess they have met the goals for the level.
-Repeating a class is a common occurrence and students often choose to repeat or revisit a level of the curriculum to build greater mastery.

 If it has been more than two years since you were enrolled in class you may be asked to repeat a level.
 Please contact us before signing up.